lamhq/tech-notes/pages/software-engineering/design/ood/design-patterns/cor.md

 ## Drawbacks

-Execution of the request isn’t guaranteed; it may fall off the end of the chain if no object handles it (this can be an advantage or a disadvantage).
+Execution of the request isn't guaranteed; it may fall off the end of the chain if no object handles it (this can be an advantage or a disadvantage).

 Can be hard to observe and debug at runtime.